-Each Fund is intended to be used primarily in connection with certain guaranteed benefits available through variable annuity contracts issued by Nationwide Life Insurance Company and Nationwide Life and Annuity Insurance Company (collectively, "Nationwide Life"), and is designed to help reduce a contract owner's exposure to equity investments when equity markets are declining.
+The Fund is intended to be used primarily in connection with certain guaranteed benefits available through variable annuity contracts issued by Nationwide Life Insurance Company and Nationwide Life and Annuity Insurance Company (collectively, "Nationwide Life"), and is designed to help reduce a contract owner's exposure to equity investments when equity markets are declining.
 The Volatility Overlay is intended to minimize the costs and risks to Nationwide Life of supporting these guaranteed benefits.
 Although the reduction of equity exposure during periods of higher volatility is designed to decrease the risk of loss to your investment, it may prevent you from achieving higher investment returns.
-Further, a Fund's use of leverage in its strategies may cause a Fund's performance to be more volatile than if a Fund had not been leveraged.
+In addition, the Fund's volatility management strategy is not designed to take into account market volatility risks inherent in securities and other instruments that are not equity investments, such as those that may be linked to real assets or commodities.
+Further, the Fund's use of leverage in its strategies may cause the